usdot-fhwa-stol/connectedvsc/fedgov-cv-map-services-proxy/README.md

 - Update Google API keys in  fedgov-cv-map-services-proxy folder `resources/application.properties` file.
 - Navigate to connectedvcs-tools folder
 - Run `docker build -t usdotfhwastol/connectedvcs-tools:<tag> .` to build the docker image

+## Run image
+Run the docker image with docker run command:  `docker run -p 8080:8080 -v ${PWD}/logs:/var/lib/jetty/logs usdotfhwastol/connectedvcs-tools:<rag>`
+`
+The map services proxy log file should be available in the logs folder relative to the directory where the docker run command is executed.